clinical-genomics-uppsala/ductus-core/README.md

-# README #
+# Ductus core #

 ### What is this repository for? ###

-This repository contains tools used to check network access and for moving data.
+Contain wrappers for common linux tools and is mainly used with the Ductus project.

 ### How do I get set up? ###